-A: What form of worker representation/union is there on site? ☑ Union (name) STTLM and SINTFRUIT ☑ Worker Committee ☑ Other (specify) ☑ None B: Is it a legal requirement to have a union? □ Yes ⊠ No C: Is it a legal requirement to have a worker's committee? ⊠ Yes □ No D: Is there any other form of effective worker/management communication channel?
-(Other than union/worker committee e.g. H&S, sexual harassment) Yes No D1: Please give details: there is an anonymous communication channel D2: Is there evidence of free elections?
-Yes No E: Does the supplier provide adequate facilities to allow the Union or committee to conduct related business?
-Yes No E1: Please give details: workers representative said regular meeting are monthly hold in the training room F: Name of union and union representative, if applicable: STTLM SINTFRUIT F1: Is there evidence of free elections?
-G: If there is no union, is there a parallel means of consultation with workers e.g. worker committees?
-Worker committee G1: Is there evidence of free elections? ☐ Yes ☐ No ☐ N/A H: Are all workers aware of who their representatives are?
-Yes 🗌 No Mr Francisco Assis Rodrigues I: Were worker representatives freely elected?
-Yes 🗌 No 11: Date of last election: 05/27/2019 J: Do workers know what topics can be raised with their representatives?
-Yes No K: Were worker representatives/union representatives interviewed?
+- A: What form of worker representation/union is there on site? □ Union (name) ⊠ Worker Committee □ Other (specify) □ None B: Is it a legal requirement to have a union? ☐ Yes ⊠ No C: Is it a legal requirement to have a worker's committee? ⊠ Yes □ No D: Is there any other form of effective worker/management communication channel?
+(Other than union/worker committee e.g. H&S, sexual harassment) ∑ Yes ☐ No Describe: there is an anonymous complain box system which was for example seen in the worker's canteen Is there evidence of free elections? ∑ Yes ☐ No E: Does the supplier provide adequate facilities to allow the Union or committee to conduct related business?
+Yes No Details: there is a time schedule plan for meetings.
+Regulars meetings on site were verified through CIPA member and worker's representative's interview F: Name of union and union representative, if applicable: STTLM SINTFRUIT F1: Is there evidence of free elections? \square Yes \square No \square N/A G: If there is no union, is there a parallel means of consultation with workers e.g. worker committees?
+Yes Is there evidence of free elections? ☐ Yes ☐ No ☐ N/A H: Are all workers aware of who their representatives are? 🗌 Yes 🖾 No Mr Francisco Paulo Leandro was the most voted candidate but all interviewed worker weren't able to name him I: Were worker representatives freely elected?
+Yes 🗌 No Date of last election: 09/2019 J: Do workers know what topics can be raised with their representatives? 🗌 Yes  No K: Were worker representatives/union representatives interviewed?
 Yes No If Yes , please state how many: 1 L: Please describe any evidence that union/worker's committee is effective?
-Specify date of last meeting; topics covered; how minutes were communicated etc. Monthly meeting minute were reviewed such as in July 2019 when some issue of ammoniac smell was related in the Laboratory and it was then suggested the implementation of a gas exhausting system
+Specify date of last meeting; topics covered; how minutes were communicated etc. Worker's committee minutes were reviewed (last minute was issued in October 2019 and mainly commented about the Work accidents prevention weekly program set up on site)

 M: Are any workers covered by Collective Bargaining Agreement (CBA)?
-Xes No If Yes , what percentage by trade Union/worker representation M1:100 % workers covered by Union CBA M2:% workers covered by worker rep CBA M3: If Yes , does the Collective Bargaining Agreement (CBA) include rates of pay? ∑ Yes □ No
+Xes No If Yes , what percentage by trade Union/worker representation M1:100% workers covered by Union CBA M2:% workers covered by worker rep CBA M3: If Yes , does the Collective Bargaining Agreement (CBA) include rates of pay? ∑ Yes □ No